 Roof curb shall be seismic and curb height shall be determined in relation to roof slope at the specific unit.
 Basis of design shall use a minimum 18 inches above roof.

-SCS prefers hinged access doors.
+SCS prefers hinged access doors with door handles.

 Provide modulating power exhaust as required by Design Engineer to maintain proper building pressure.